Irish Soda bread is one of the easiest and quickest breads to make, has a lovely crispy crust and a delicious soft crumb.

 If you like plain soda bread why not experiment and try adding some extra flavourings to the bread.
 I like the following variations but you could also try experimenting yourself to make your own favourite flavoured bread.
 Stir into the bread before adding the yogurt.

-- Add 2-3 tbsp snipped chives
+- Add 2-3 tablespoon snipped chives

 - Sauté 1 thinly sliced small onion in a little olive oil until just golden and add to the dough